-If you wait for the trouble to come to you, you’re just as much to blame for it as the client is!
-Be proactive with them and nip the problems in the bud.
-Remind them what their role is and what your role is, and keep them accountable for their end of the deal.
-There will always be a client that just wants to get the compliance boxes checked off, but most people want the assessment to go as smoothly as possible.
+Don’t wait for the trouble to come to you.
+Be proactive and nip the problems in the bud.
+Remind your clients what their role is and what your role is, and keep them accountable for their end of the deal.
 They’ll be glad if you stop problems before they start.

 5) Be Easy to Work With

 Sometimes you’ve got to be firm with your clients, but it’s also important to be flexible whenever possible.
-You’re working as a team, which means there’s got to be some give-and-take.
-Otherwise, friction sets in and things start to take on an adversarial nature, and soon everything becomes a major pain.
-But the easier you are to work with, the more your clients will cooperate with you as a team.
+You’re working as a team, which means there’s got to be some give and take.
+The easier you are to work with, the more your clients will cooperate with you as a result.